 RiverFront Investment Group (“RiverFront”) is a SEC-registered investment adviser that provides advisory services.
 This document is a summary of the types of services we provide and how you pay for these services.
 Free and simple tools are available to research firms and financial professionals at investor.gov/CRS.
 You can also find educational materials about broker-dealers, investments advisers and investing at this site.

-ITEM 2 – RELATIONSHIP AND SERVICES
+ITEM 2 - RELATIONSHIPS AND SERVICES

 In a SMA, RiverFront provides advisory services to you on a discretionary basis, meaning RiverFront has permission to determine the securities bought and sold in your account.
-Such discretion is exercised based on the model portfolio chosen by you in consultation with your Financial Adviser and Sponsor.
-Unless you are invested in a Custom Portfolio Solution (“CPS”), RiverFront’s models are not typically tailored to your individual needs, any restrictions you impose on the account must be communicated to RiverFront in writing or by your Sponsor.
-RiverFront as part of its standard services will review your discretionary account on a weekly basis to ensure it is in line with the model portfolio that you have selected.
+Such discretion is exercised based on the portfolio chosen by you in consultation with your Financial Adviser and Sponsor.
+Unless you are invested in a Custom Portfolio Solution (“CPS”), RiverFront’s model portfolios are not typically tailored to your individual needs, any restrictions you impose on the account must be communicated to RiverFront in writing or by your Sponsor.
+RiverFront as part of its standard services will review your discretionary account on a weekly basis to ensure it is in line with the model portfolio or custom portfolio that you have selected.
 For more information on how RiverFront reviews client accounts, see Item 13 – of RiverFront’s ADV Part 2A.

-- “Given my financial situation, should I choose an investment advisory service?
+• “Given my financial situation, should I choose an investment advisory service?
 Why or why not?”

-- “How will you choose investments to recommend to me?”
+• “How will you choose investments to recommend to me?”

-- “What is your relevant experience, including your licenses, education and other qualifications?
+• “What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?”

 Wrap fee clients are typically not charged a commission on trades executed through the Sponsor.
 However, because RiverFront places a significant amount of trades away from the Sponsor (also known as step‐out transactions), the commissions or other fees for these trades are in addition to the wrap fee.